Financial Planning Program

 Assistance to Attend IMPACT

 If you are looking to break into the independent financial advisor industry, there’s no better place to connect with the nation’s top financial advisors than Charles Schwab’s IMPACT 2016 conference.
 For the fifth consecutive year, James ’82 and Diana McCool ’80, will support five CBA finance students to attend the Charles Schwab-sponsored IMPACT conference.
 Scheduled for October 24-27, 2016 in San Diego, the conference allows students to gain valuable exposure to the Registered Investment Advisor community, as well as exhibitors and advisors from around the country.
-Complete the application.
 Deadline is September 16, 2016.

 Software and Informational Sources